 When you leave the Rock House, turn right on Country Club and Cross US 70, this will loop you out of traffic in the rock cut and bring you back out on 70 a half-mile east.
 Cross 70 again and take the first right on Old Bon Air Road.
 Be prepared for a quarter-mile steep climb.
 As you climb the mountain and approach the escarpment (bluffs) look closely and you will find dates from the 1800’s scrawled along the cliffs.
 The wealthy took refuge in the Rock House, the poor sought shelter under these rocks as they traveled the Old Stage Road.
 One mile off 70 you will spot a watering hole coming out of the mountain.
 Many locals fill their drinking-water jugs from this Artesian Well.
 At one time an inn was built above the bluffs and people came from all over the south east to drink and bathe in the water for “medicinal purposes.”
 The Old Bon Air Road is 4.3 miles long and connects again with US 70 where there are ample bicycle lanes on both sides of the highway.
 Turn right and follow the route to your next stop, 9479 Crossville Highway (US 70), Sparta TN; the last remaining railroad section house on the Cumberland Plateau, now used for a miner’s museum.

 When you leave the miner’s museum, follow US 70, west back into Sparta.
 There is a wide bicycle lane the length of the ride.
-Though not historic landmarks, you will want to pull off behind Sunset Rock and enjoy the view and stop for a moment 3/4 miles past Sunset Rock to view Wildcat Falls.
+Though not historic, you will want to pull off behind Sunset Rock and enjoy the view and stop for a moment 3/4 miles west of Sunset Rock to view Wildcat Falls.